 - Unpaid collections that you will have to pay

-Errors technically should take 30 days to correct once you inform the bureau and creditor of their mistake.
+Errors should take 30 days to correct once you inform the bureau and creditor of their mistake.
 But in actuality, the process can take up to three or four months.
 That’s why you need to start this step at least four to six months before you’re actually ready to apply for a mortgage loan.
-Here’s our step-by-step guide to disputing an error on your credit report.
+Here’s our guide to disputing an error on your credit report.

 “Both coach you on how to bump up your score over time, and they’re very sophisticated with how they do it,” Clark says.
 “So if the goal is to get a lower interest rate, start working on it nine months before with these sites.
 You should be able to see a substantial impact on your score that many months out.”